reduxjs/redux/docs/tutorials/essentials/part-5-async-logic.md

 The payload creator will usually make an AJAX call of some kind, and can either return the `Promise` from the AJAX call directly, or extract some data from the API response and return that.
 We typically write this using the JS `async/await` syntax, which lets us write functions that use `Promise`s while using standard `try/catch` logic instead of `somePromise.then()` chains.

 In this case, we pass in `'posts/fetchPosts'` as the action type prefix.
 Our payload creation callback waits for the API call to return a response.
-The response object looks like `{posts: []}`, and we want our dispatched Redux action to have a payload that is _just_ the array of posts.
+The response object looks like `{data: []}`, and we want our dispatched Redux action to have a payload that is _just_ the array of posts.
 So, we extract `response.data`, and return that from the callback.

 If we try calling `dispatch(fetchPosts())`, the `fetchPosts` thunk will first dispatch an action type of `'posts/fetchPosts/pending'`: